rahgun04/VLSI_Lab_1/README.md

 init_design
 setDesignMode -topRoutingLayer 7                  ;# TSMC 65nm LP process has 10 metal layers
 ```
+> What is the result of this PnR step?

 **_Step 2: Floor Planning_**
 Enter these Tcl command: